-What is Restaurant Week?
+What Is Restaurant Week?

-The pair planned the first Restaurant Week to coincide with the Democratic Convention.
-The week long event was such a success it has grown to encompass four weeks in New York City, instead of one week.
-The concept has also spread across the country to cities and states, who participate in their own version.
+The pair planned the first restaurant week to coincide with the Democratic Convention.
+The week-long event was such a success it has grown to encompass four weeks in New York City, instead of one week.
+The concept has also spread across the country to cities and states, all of which participate with their own version and schedule.

 How Restaurant Week Works

-Restaurant Week varies from place to place.
+Restaurant week varies from place to place.
 The general concept is that local restaurants partner with local tourist organizations or chambers of commerce to promote a week of lunch and dinner specials.
-Other partners may include local businesses, banks and food vendors.
+Other partners may include local businesses, banks, and food vendors.

-Restaurants offer reduced prices for a prix fixe menu, the idea being that what they lose in check averages they gain in sales volume.
+Restaurants usually offer reduced prices for a prix fixe menu, the idea being that what they lose in check averages they gain in sales volume.
 Many restaurants report significant sales boosts during restaurant week.
 Much of this business comes from new customers, and you have a chance to show them the great menu and experience your restaurant has to offer.

-Cities and states can use Restaurant Week as a platform to showcase their area and build their culinary reputation.
-In New York City where there are plenty of restaurants who don’t need promotion, many still join in Restaurant Week, recognizing the common good it offers.
+Cities and states can use restaurant week as a platform to showcase their area and build their culinary reputation.
+In New York City, where there are plenty of restaurants that don’t need promotion, many still join in restaurant week, recognizing the common good it offers.